The Sims 2: Open for Business: Contemporary reception

-Upon release, Open for Business was well received.
+Upon release, Open for Business was lukewarmly well-received but divisive; while PC Format suggested there was enough content for fans of The Sims while having a lot of enjoyment in "playing shop", Karen Chu, reviewing for 1UP.com, called it "the deepest, most complex, and most complementary Sims 2 expansion so far" that would appeal to hardcore management simulation fans but turn away casual gamers.
 Bill Stiteler at Applelinks said it "fills a crucial hole in the Sims Universe" by turning work into a true gameplay element rather than a break in gameplay, while a reviewer at Computer and Video Games who had been disappointed by prior entries declared "even though it feels so very wrong to say this, Open For Business is a Sims expansion worth buying".
-Nonetheless, reception was not universally positive; Cathy Lu's review for MacLife complained that the expansion was "work, not play" and rated it as "weak", and Dan Adams at IGN, in a mixed review, decried its "micromanagement" and the obscurity of its progression system.
+Reception was not universally positive; Cathy Lu's review for MacLife complained that the expansion was "work, not play" and rated it as "weak", and Dan Adams at IGN, in a mixed review, decried its "micromanagement" and the obscurity of its progression system.

 Adams' review focused on Open for Businesss different gameplay style to prior entries in the series, calling it "one of the more interesting versions" of the concept of business simulation games.
 Computer and Video Games declared that the expansion "transform[s] the core ethos of the Sims universe from a life simulator to a business tycoon game", expressing surprise its "highly polished and impressively detailed" additions were even compatible with the game.
 Dave Kosack at GameSpy considered Open for Business so deep as to be "almost like a whole new game", drawing attention to the unusual intricacy of its playstyle compared to prior entries.

+Critics of Game Informer felt that the expansion did not succeed as a proper business simulator, lacking "any in-depth features like finding paying customers or making sure that the store location is prime real estate".
+Simultaneously, Game Informer and PC Gamer suggested the Sims aspect could not be fully exploited, as time for playful aspects like socialization is taken up by the "frantic micromanagement" of business finances and home life.